u10int/URBAlertView/README.md

 The project uses ARC and targets iOS 5.0+.

+Since this project has been updated to use some new API methods only available in iOS 7+, to avoid compiler warnings when building it's recommended to use in Xcode 5 and higher.

 ## Usage Examples

 The process of displaying an alert is very similar to that of UIKit's `UIAlertView`, except that you can use block for handling button events instead of the cumbersome delegate method.
 Just create an instance of `URBAlertView`, add some buttons and show (or show with a specific presentation style):